CodeWithJV/open-holochain-curriculum/slides/actions-and-entries.md

 - They store metadata for each record
 - Every action is committed to the agent's source chain
 - Actions provide a tamper-evident history of all changes
+- Essential for maintaining data integrity and traceability

 </v-clicks>